A pathway towards a brighter future

 All applicants who meet the above criteria will be interviewed and assigned a score used to determine which applicants will be selected for a training class, which is commonly referred to in the program as a training cohort.
 Those not selected will have the opportunity to be chosen for future classes or cohorts.

-If interested or to apply in person, contact Leland Bass, IMPACT Community Action Employer Relations Manager, at 614-453-1618.
+If interested or to apply in person, contact Leland Bass, Columbus Urban League Program Manager at 614-323-5496.

-Help us spread the word about the Building Futures program by downloading this form and sharing it with anyone who you think might be interested in a pathway towards a brighter future.
+Help us spread the word about the Building Futures program by downloading this flyer and sharing it with anyone who you think might be interested in a pathway towards a brighter future.